-- Be familiar with traditional and modern software development processes and articulate their advantages and disadvantages. - Apply iterative and incremental, and/or agile software development practices in a software project. - Work effectively in teams by understanding principles and practices of good team management, collaboration, planning, and communication. - Document software development work during design and prior to delivery and understand the importance of software documentation.
+- Be familiar with traditional and modern software development processes and articulate their advantages and disadvantages. - Apply iterative and incremental, and/or agile software development practices in a software project. - Work effectively in teams understanding principles and practices of good team management, collaboration, planning, and communication and putting those into practice. - Document software development work during design and prior to delivery and understand the importance of software documentation.